executors/futures/notes/meetings/2018_04_25__futures__face_to_face__planning__lee_bryce.md

 **Kindly forgive and identify any mistakes and omissions in these minutes.**

 Attendees:
-- Bryce Adelstein Lelbach (Minute Taker)
+- Bryce Adelstein Lelbach (Note Taker)
 - Lee Howes

 Discussed the following things not relating to the face to face meeting at NVIDIA tomorrow: